SHOW SIDEBAR

 filigree

-It is a very delicate technique in which a pattern is created by winding silver that has been processed as thin as a thread.
+It is a very delicate technique in which patterns are created by winding silver thread-like.

-This technique is often used for jewelry, but it is also used as an accent for cutlery.
+This technique is often used for jewelry, but it may also be used as an accent on cutlery.

 summary

-Here, we have only introduced the representative ones, but there are many more detailed techniques, and they are combined to create decorations.
+We have introduced only the most typical ones here, but there are many more detailed techniques, and decorations are created by combining them.

-Most of them are hand-made by craftsmen, and the decorations, which have been made with a mind-boggling amount of time and skill, still fascinate us even after more than 100 years.
+The decorations, most of which are hand-crafted by craftsmen with an incredible amount of time and skill, continue to fascinate us even after more than 100 years.

 TAGS: